SPDLDaemon/spdl-docs-master/docs/content/Tools/KiCad/SchematicCapture/_index.md

 In general, it is recommended to use a grid of 50.0 mils for the schematic sheet.
 {{% /notice %}}

 16. We are going to add a Teensy to our circuit, which does not have a symbol natively in KiCad.
 Copy `teensy.lib` into the KiCad project folder.
-In the EEschema menu, choose **Preferences{{< awesome fas fa-long-arrow-alt-right >}}Manage Symbol Libraries**.
+In the Eeschema menu, choose **Preferences{{< awesome fas fa-long-arrow-alt-right >}}Manage Symbol Libraries**.
 In the Symbol Libraries window you can see two tabs: Global Libraries and Project Specific Libraries.
 Each one has one sym-lib-table file.
 For a library (.lib file) to be available it must be in one of those sym-lib-table files.
 If you have a library file in your file system and it’s not yet available, you can add it to either one of the sym-lib-table files.
 We will now add the Teensy library.

 1. Select the Project Specific table.
 Click the *Browse Libraries...* button below the table.
 Since you placed the library in the project folder, you should be able to choose and add the `teensy.lib` library and close the window.
 It will be added to the end of of the list.
 If you wish you can click its nickname and change it, but 'teensy' is fine for now.
 Close the Symbol Libraries window with OK.

-1. Repeat the add-component steps, however this time select the 'teensya' library instead of the 'Device' library and pick the 'Teensy-LC' component.
+1. Repeat the add-component steps, however this time select the 'teensy' library instead of the 'Device' library and pick the 'Teensy-LC' component.

 1. Hover the mouse over the microcontroller component.
 Notice that <kbd>x</kbd> and <kbd>y</kbd> again flip the component.
 Keep the symbol mirrored around the Y axis so that pins 5 and 6 (`3_RX1_PWM_Touch` and `4_TX1_PWM_Touch`) point to the right.